|Study location||Estonia, Tartu|

 A motivation letter must be added to your application.

-The English language motivation letter is written in free form.
+The motivation letter is written in English and in free form.
 Its length is between 2500 and 3500 characters, with spaces.
 The motivation letter is to specify candidate’s motivation to study in the programme.

 The motivation letter may focus on the following questions: